 Meagan Doll is a postdoctoral research associate in the Minnesota Journalism Center at the Hubbard School of Journalism & Mass Communication, University of Minnesota - Twin Cities.

-Meagan's research explores intersections between public opinion and journalism in various forms, with particular interests in trust in news and media attitudes broadly defined.
-Specifically, her work has addressed 1) factors driving media trust in strong-state environments, 2) perceptions of conflict reporting, and 3) how news media shape civic attitudes and engagement.
-Meagan uses both qualitative and quantitative methods–including content analyses, surveys, experiments, and in-depth interviews–and has international fieldwork experience in Uganda and Rwanda.
+Meagan's research explores news production and consumption, with particular interest in how news media shape civic attitudes and behaviors, especially beyond Euro-American contexts.
+Specifically, her work has addressed 1) factors driving media trust in strong-state environments, 2) perceptions of conflict reporting, and 3) effects of news organizations' public engagement efforts and politics coverage.
+Meagan uses both qualitative and quantitative methodsincluding content analyses, surveys, focus groups, experiments, and in-depth interviewsand has international fieldwork experience in Uganda and Rwanda.
 Her work is published in several leading communication journals, including first-authored pieces in the International Journal of Press/Politics, Journalism, Journalism Studies, and Journalism & Mass Communication Quarterly.

 Meagan completed her Ph.D. and M.A. in Communication at the University of Washington and received her B.A. from the University of Wisconsin-Madison School of Journalism & Mass Communication, with certificates in African studies and global health.
 A journalist by training, Meagan worked for several media organizations before transitioning to higher-education administration and eventually graduate school.